jul-sh/archive-jul.sh/src/pages/career/index.md

 - Engineered in-app modals using web technologies
 - Prototyped a chatbot in Python
 - Rebuilt the support website, increasing page views by +20%
-- Executed & created company-wide processes for user research
+- Created & executed company-wide processes for user research

 ## Education